sqlrooms/sqlrooms-duckdb-server/README.md

     # Create a cache for query results
     cache = Cache()

-    # Build the Falcon ASGI app that exposes the SQLRooms endpoints
+    # Build the FastAPI app that exposes the SQLRooms endpoints
     app = create_app(cache)

     # Run with uvicorn (or mount `app` into your larger ASGI application)